Nu metal: Instrumentation

 Korn bassist Fieldy (pictured) cites bassists such as Flea of Red Hot Chili Peppers and Les Claypool of Primus as influences.

 Instrumentation in nu metal is heavily syncopated and is based mostly on guitar riffs, although these riffs are prominent, guitar solos are not integrated heavily within the genre.
-These riffs often being inspired by groove metal.
+These riffs were often being inspired by groove metal.
 Mid-song bridges and the general lack of guitar solos contrasts it with other genres of heavy metal.
 Kory Grow of Revolver wrote, "... [i]n its efforts to tune down and simplify riffs, nu-metal effectively drove a stake through the heart of the guitar solo".
 Another contrast with other heavy metal genres is nu metal's emphasis on rhythm, rather than on complexity or mood.
 The wah pedal is occasionally featured in nu metal music.

-Nu metal bassists and drummers are often influenced by funk and hip hop, respectively, adding to nu metal's rhythmic nature.
+Nu metal bassists and drummers are often influenced by funk and hip-hop, respectively, adding to nu metal's rhythmic nature.
 Blast beats and double bass drumming, which are both common in heavy metal subgenres such as black metal, thrash metal and death metal, are uncommon in nu metal, with drummers such as Slipknot's Joey Jordison and Mudvayne's Matt McDonough being notable exceptions.

 Nu metal's similarities with many heavy metal subgenres include its use of common time, distorted guitars, and power chords and note structures primarily revolving around Dorian, Aeolian or Phrygian modes.
 While loud and heavily distorted electric guitars are a core feature of all metal genres, nu metal guitarists took the sounds of "violence and destruction" to new levels with their overdriven guitar tone, which music journalists Kitts and Tolinski compared to the "...sound [of] a Mack truck being crushed by a collapsing skyscraper."

 Some nu metal bands use seven-string guitars that are generally down-tuned, rather than traditional six-string guitars.
 Likewise, some bass guitarists use five-string and six-string instruments.
 Bass guitar-playing in nu metal often features an emphasis on funk elements.
 In nu metal music, DJs are sometimes featured to provide instrumentation such as sampling, turntable scratching and electronic backgrounds.
-Nu metal tends to have hip hop grooves and rhythms.
+Nu metal tends to have hip-hop grooves and rhythms.

 Vocals

+For a genre that blends the vocally-centric music of hip-hop with the visceral fury of metal, any given nu-metal band's identity is defined in large part by the sonic persona of their frontperson.